‘This is surreal’: Bride sees in color for the first time during Disney World wedding - NewsBreak

-ORLANDO, Fla. ( WFLA ) – A bride’s recent Walt Disney World wedding was a little extra magical thanks to a pair of special glasses.

-Kristin Robinson of Harleysville, Pennsylvania, has been colorblind all her life, the Florida-based resort wrote in a recent blog post , so when she heard about specialty glasses would allow her to see certain colors, she knew she had to wear a pair for the first time on her wedding day.
+recent blog post , so when she heard about specialty glasses would allow her to see certain colors, she knew she had to wear a pair for the first time on her wedding day.
+Portland’s Keira Hilbelink makes a splash at U.S. Figure Skating Nationals

-According to the National Eye Institute , there is no cure for color blindness.
-Certain glasses and contact lenses can, however, help.

 Walt Disney World said Robinson “was elated when she saw the world and her groom Nick, illuminated in color for the first time.”